lrivallain/lrivallain.github.io/index.md

 > Attached to the *Infrastructure Experts* entity, I guide our customers in the think and build operations related to cloud computing solutions.
 I especially contribute to the	realization of *Cloud Providers* platforms and I am in charge of the automation for final customers solutions.

 * **Engineering** and level 3 support:
-  * vRA: vRealize Automation
+  * vRA: vRealize Automation + XaaS
   * vRO: Realize Orchestrator
-  * vCPP: VMware Cloud Provider Program and vCloud Usage Meter
+  * vCPP: VMware Cloud Provider Program & vCloud Usage Meter
   * vCSA: vCenter Appliance
-  * NSX: Network Virtualization and Security
+  * NSX: NSX-V/NSX-T: Network Virtualization and Security
-  * vCD: vCloud Director + Extensions building
+  * vCD: vCloud Director + UI/API Extensions building
 * Intermediary for editor support requests

 **Cloud Computing Consultant:**